Academy for Nursing and Health Occupations

 Financial Impact: $0.00.

-6. To assure that student attendance at clinical practice meets state requirements.
+6. To assure that student attendance at clinical practice meets regulatory requirements.

 Financial Impact: $0.00.